 - Provides insight into code without executing it

-- You're already using it (if you're using any IDE it already has static analyzers inside, Pycharm uses pep8 for example)
+- You already using it (if you use any IDE that already has static analyzers, Pycharm uses pep8 for example).

 What types of static analysis exist?

 - Security linting